JAlcocerT/JAlcocerT/content/blog/dev-py-flet.md

 > Build **multi-platform apps in Python** powered by Flutter

-Because some time ago i tried flutter:
+Because some time ago (pre vibe-coding age) I tried flutter.

 And it was not that easy.